 Your 1L year

-Welcome to the family.
+Welcome!
 At UT Law, you take most classes with just one-third to one-half of your 1L classmates.
 These people become more than classmates—they become the friends who know when to bring more coffee and when to pull you out of the building to decompress.
 They become a second family.
 We keep that family vibe going by promoting an atmosphere where it’s easy to get to know everyone.
 At UT Law you’ll find an intentionally small entering class, smaller sections, and even smaller writing courses.

 Put your best foot forward.
 Your professional reputation begins on your first day of law school.
 You’ll become smart, ethical lawyers from day one.
 You’ll learn how to conduct yourself in every situation, from the classroom to the boardroom, to the courtroom, and beyond.
 You grow into lawyers that stand up for the rule of law and give back to: